JuliaMath/FixedPointDecimals.jl/README.md

 ### Arithmetic details: Overflow and checked math

-By default, all arithmetic operations on FixedDecimals **will silently overflow**, following the standard behavior for bit integer types in Julia.
+By default, all arithmetic operations on FixedDecimals, except division, **will silently overflow** following the standard behavior for bit integer types in Julia.
 For example:
 ```julia
 julia> FixedDecimal{Int8,2}(1.0) + FixedDecimal{Int8,2}(1.0)
 FixedDecimal{Int8,2}(-0.56)